sandarshsridhar/wiz-spotify-connected/README.md

 * Can change lights for any number of rooms seamlessly.
 * Uses UDP to communicate with the bulbs.
 * Adapts to music changes automatically when the song is changed, paused or stopped.
-* Uses in-memory caching mechnaism for efficiency and performance.
+* Uses in-memory caching mechanism for efficiency and performance.

-#### Requirements
+## Requirements

 1. [Spotify developer account](https://developer.spotify.com/dashboard)
     * Create an app in the dashboard -> This creates your Client ID and Client Secret (You will need these when using this app).